Which city is cheaper, Hamburg or Athens?

 Let's take a look at the differences and similarities between Hamburg and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Hamburg offers many unique museums, sights, and landmarks that will make for a memorable trip.
+With a variety of museums, monuments, and historical sights, a trip to Hamburg can be an interesting and educational experience.
 The city's most famous district is the port area, which has a number of cultural sights and a pedestrian trail.
 There are also many museums and architectural landmarks around town.

-Hamburg offers number of good local restaurants to choose from.
+There are plenty of up and coming restaurants around Hamburg.
 The city has a mix of cosmopolitan restaurants and traditional places where you can enjoy a classic German dish like currywurst or labskaus (a type of stew).

-Hamburg has plenty to do after the sun goes down.
+Many people head to Hamburg for the nightlife scene.
 The city is often overlooked, but it's nightlife scene is actually among the best.
 There are techno concerts, music festivals, and nightclubs that appeal to all personalities.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.